taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Introduction to Artificial Intelligence

+- Grokking Artificial Intelligence Algorithms: Understand and apply the core algorithms of deep learning and artificial intelligence in this friendly illustrated guide including exercises and examples (2020) by Rishal Hurbans
 - Introduction to Artificial Intelligence by Philip C. Jackson
 - Artificial Intelligence: A Modern Approach by Stuart Russell, Peter Norvig
 - The Elements of Statistical Learning: Data Mining, Inference, and Prediction by Trevor Hastie, Robert Tibshirani, Jerome Friedman